One Rep Max (1RM) Calculator

 What is the Epley formula?

 The Epley formula is 1RM = Weight x (1 + Reps / 30).
-It is one of the most widely used one rep max prediction equations due to its simplicity and reasonable accuracy for rep ranges of 1-10.
+Developed by Boyd Epley, it is one of the most widely cited one rep max prediction equations and is used by the National Strength and Conditioning Association (NSCA).
 For example, if you lift 200 lbs for 5 reps, your estimated 1RM is 200 x (1 + 5/30) = 233 lbs.
+The Epley formula tends to be most accurate in the 6-10 rep range.

 How to Calculate Your One Rep Max (1RM)